Jaeiya/gilmer/docs/COMMITSYNTAX.md

 # Commit Syntax
 This is an opinionated guide on how to construct a commit message for this repository.
-The rules outlined in this guide are non-optional and must be upheld in order to maintain consistency in the code-base.
+The rules outlined in this guide are **not** optional and must be upheld in order to maintain consistency in the code-base.
 As you'll learn, this also reduces the mental overhead when reading commit messages.

 ## Commit Strategies
 When browsing other repositories, you'll notice many commit strategies that other Devs are using; not all strategies, however, are created equal.
 We're going to go over the predominate `3` that I've personally noticed when browsing some top repositories on GitHub.